 - Then in the summer of 2019, the Seattle Clean Campaigns Act, was formerly introduced by CM Lorena González which included the following for city elections: Prohibit political spending by corporations owned in significant part by foreign investors with a 5% combined or 1% single foreign ownership; Limit contributions to $5000 in an election cycle to “independent expenditure” political committees, thereby ending super PACs in city elections; Expand Seattle’s existing disclosure rules to require commercial advertisers to report information about political advertisements outside of the narrow context of an election campaign.

-- In early 2020, public and expert hearings, two parts of the Seattle Clean Campaigns Act passed, which included: Prohibit political spending by corporations owned in significant part by foreign investors with a 5% combined or 1% single foreign ownership; Expand Seattle’s existing disclosure rules to require commercial advertisers to report information about political advertisements outside of the narrow context of an election campaign. *The piece of the act that limits contributions to $5000 in an election cycle to “independent expenditure” political committees, thereby ending super PACs in city elections, is still alive and hoping to see it pass in the summer of 2020.
+- In early 2020, public and expert hearings, two parts of the Seattle Clean Campaigns Act passed, which included: Prohibit political spending by corporations owned in significant part by foreign investors with a 5% combined or 1% single foreign ownership; Expand Seattle’s existing disclosure rules to require commercial advertisers to report information about political advertisements outside of the narrow context of an election campaign.
+The piece of the act that limits contributions to $5000 in an election cycle to “independent expenditure” political committees, thereby ending super PACs in city elections, is still alive and hoping to see it pass in the near future.